 The Diversity & Flexibility Alliance’s Leadership Symposium is a series of virtual seminars for individuals at member organizations looking to expand their personal leadership style and business acumen.
 This three-part series is open to executives and talent professionals who focus on diversity and inclusion, professional development, human resources, and recruiting — anyone who is ready to move from high potential to high performance!
 Members can register for a symposium and access recordings and handouts from past seminars in the Member Resource Center.
+Contact Eliza Musallam if you have questions.

 Part 3 of the 2017 Leadership Symposium